jalkwefrgerged/scratch2/README.md

 1. **Identification of Franchise Components**
    - **What It Requires:**
-     - The CIDI must list specific “franchise components” (i.e., significant businesses, product sets, or operational units) that can be sold, spun off, or otherwise separated from the institution during resolution.
+     - The CIDI must identify specific “franchise components” (FCs)—major business units, product sets, or operational segments—that can be **sold or spun off** during resolution.
-     - “Currently separable” implies these components can stand independently from the broader organization without requiring extensive restructuring or protracted negotiations.
-This includes assessing whether they can be disaggregated in a **timely manner** given their **operationally discrete** nature.
+     - “Currently separable” means these FCs have enough **operational discreteness** to be decoupled **in a timely manner** without requiring major restructuring.
+     - The institution should provide the **results** of this process in a **table**, listing each FC.
    - **Why It Matters:**
-     - In a resolution scenario, regulators, potential acquirers, and other stakeholders need clarity on which parts of the bank can quickly be carved out and sold or transferred in order to **maximize value** and **minimize disruption**.
+     - Regulators need clarity on **which parts of the bank** can be quickly carved out and **divested** to **maximize value** and **minimize disruption** in a resolution scenario.

-   - **Additional Detail – Identification Criteria and Review Process:**
+   - **Additional Detail – Identification Criteria:**
-     - **Annual Evaluation & Committee Approval:** Demonstrate how the bank identifies these components on an ongoing basis (e.g., annual or periodic reviews, committee oversight).
-     - **Quantitative & Qualitative Thresholds:** Show how significance is determined (e.g., a defined percentage of total assets, revenue, or liabilities, along with operational interconnectedness factors).
+     - **Annual Review & Approval Process:** Demonstrate a formal procedure (e.g., at least annual) where a committee reviews FC designations.
+     - **Methodology for Significance:** Define **quantitative thresholds** (e.g., a set % of total assets, liabilities, or revenue) alongside **qualitative factors** (e.g., operational interconnectedness to MEs/CBLs/FCs) used to decide if an FC is material enough to list.

 2. **Marketability in a Timely Manner**
    - **What It Requires:**
-     - Beyond listing the components, the CIDI must demonstrate that each identified component could generate **sufficient market interest** in a **short resolution timeframe**.
-     - This includes showcasing the component’s unique attributes, synergy opportunities, or reliable revenue sources that enhance its attractiveness to potential acquirers.
+     - Show **market interest**: That each FC has sufficient buyer demand in a short resolution timeframe, supporting a **value-maximizing disposition**.
+     - Emphasize “**optionalities**” in how each FC can be sold (individually or combined) to accommodate different resolution strategies.
    - **Why It Matters:**
-     - **Speed is critical** in resolution for preserving franchise value and preventing broader financial fallout.
+     - Speed is critical for preserving **franchise value** and avoiding broader instability; regulators want to see **feasible** divestiture pathways.
-     - Regulators want to see that these divestitures are **feasible** (operationally and financially) and **viable** (not threatening overall stability) under crisis conditions.

    - **Additional Detail – Market Interest & Optionality:**
-     - **Market Interest:** Indicate why acquirers would want the franchise component.
-For instance, highlight stable client bases, brand strength, or synergies with other businesses.
-     - **Optionality:** Stress how each component provides a “meaningful option” for the firm’s resolution—whether sold alone or bundled to create greater **value or synergy** in a transaction.

-3. **Sufficiency for Group A CIDI Strategy (if applicable)**
+     - Outline **potential acquirers** (e.g., single-acquirer purchase-and-assumption vs. multiple buyers) and note that historical FDIC resolutions often rely on speed.
+     - Highlight unique attributes or “natural segmentation” that make each FC appealing, enhancing the bank’s **divestiture options** in a stress scenario.

+3. **Value Drivers and Financial Viability**
    - **What It Requires:**
-     - For a Group A CIDI, the identified components must be sufficient to support the bank’s broader resolution strategy—e.g., generating enough liquidity, simplifying operations, or preserving critical services.
+     - Analyze each FC’s **revenue value drivers** (e.g., fee revenue, net interest income) and **cost value drivers** (e.g., fixed vs. variable costs) to illustrate underlying profitability.
+     - Show that separation of each FC will not threaten the **financial viability** of either the remaining entity or the FC itself.
    - **Why It Matters:**
-     - The resolution strategy likely depends on monetizing or isolating these components **without** causing instability.
-     - Regulators will test whether the plan’s dependence on these sellable units is realistic under stressed conditions.

-4. **Value Drivers and Financial Viability**
+     - **Buyers** look for stable revenue sources and manageable cost structures.
+     - **Regulators** need assurance that pulling out an FC does not destabilize the bank’s critical operations.
+   - **Additional Detail – MAQ Approach:**
+     - Reference the bank’s management accounting system (e.g., “MAQ management Analytics Qube”) for analyzing financial statements, revenue streams, and cost structures to confirm robust valuation.

+4. **Evidence of Separability**
    - **What It Requires:**
-     - Explain the **financial underpinnings** (revenue streams, cost structures, capital needs) that make each component attractive to buyers and feasible to separate.
-     - This includes clarifying how separation of the component won’t undermine the CIDI’s overall financial or operational viability.
+     - Demonstrate “**feasibility of separation**” operationally and legally—e.g., specifying which **contracts**, **client agreements**, or **regulatory notifications** might be needed.
+     - Consider whether the FC relies on shared technology, staff, or processes.
    - **Why It Matters:**
-     - Buyers look at **revenue value drivers** (e.g., fee income, net interest income) and **cost drivers** (e.g., fixed vs. variable costs) to assess profitability and synergy potential.
-     - **Regulators** want to ensure each component can stand on its own or be sold **without** disrupting the bank’s essential functions.

-5. **Evidence of Separability**
+     - A timely spinoff demands minimal entanglements with the broader institution’s infrastructure.
+   - **Additional Detail – Legal & Operational Analyses:**
+     - **Legal Analysis:** Evaluate **regulatory approvals**, cross-default clauses, or client contract dependencies that could slow divestiture.
+     - **Operational Analysis:** Identify **FMU (Financial Market Utility)** and **agent bank** dependencies for payments, clearing, settlement, etc. If an FC needs certain memberships or infrastructure to execute transactions, outline how that reliance continues or transitions after separation.

+5. **Timing Considerations**
    - **What It Requires:**
-     - A more detailed look at how each component can be **operationally and legally** detached from the main entity.
-     - Identify which **contracts, technology systems, or regulatory approvals** are needed for a clean transfer.
+     - Provide a sense of how quickly each FC could be sold or transferred (e.g., in days/weeks/months) under crisis conditions.
    - **Why It Matters:**
-     - Ensures that no insurmountable legal, technological, or operational barriers prevent a fast divestment.
-     - Demonstrates “feasibility of separation” so that the divestiture doesn’t stall during resolution.
+     - **Speed** is essential to preserving value and limiting contagion risk.

-   - **Additional Detail – Operational & Legal Analysis:**
+   - **Additional Detail – Data Room & Readiness:**
-     - **Interconnections & FMU/Agent Bank Dependencies:** Show how components rely on external payment, clearing, and settlement services.
-If these are critical to the component’s operations, detail how that reliance will be preserved or replicated post-divestiture.
-     - **Mitigating Actions for Risks to Separability:** Note any pre-emptive steps (e.g., contracts with redundant service providers) to ensure the component remains viable on its own.

-6. **Timing Considerations**
+     - Prepare a **virtual data room** framework, including an inventory of critical reports for FDIC or bidders.
+     - Document how **bidder due diligence** would be facilitated (e.g., capabilities #26, #27).

+6. **Potential Obstacles and Mitigations**
    - **What It Requires:**
-     - Indicate how quickly each franchise component could be put up for sale or transferred (days, weeks, months) in a distressed environment.
+     - Acknowledge any **risks to separability**, e.g., operational entanglements, joint services, or contractual obligations that could impede a “timely manner” separation.
+     - Outline mitigating actions (e.g., pre-negotiated stand-alone service agreements, alternative vendor contracts) to **enhance separability** and maintain **operational continuity**.
    - **Why It Matters:**
-     - In resolution, the **speed** of the transaction correlates directly with preserving franchise value.
+     - Regulators must see that the bank can realistically address these barriers under duress.
-   - **Additional Detail – Data Room & Preparatory Steps:**
+   - **Additional Detail – FC Combinations & Synergies:**
-     - Highlight the **process** for establishing a virtual data room, pre-collecting key financial/statutory reports, and any documentation that **facilitates bidder due diligence**.
-     - Emphasize existing capabilities or frameworks in place for rapid marketing of the asset.

-7. **Alignment with the Resolution Strategy (especially for Group A CIDI)**
-   - **What It Requires:**
-     - Confirm that the franchise components collectively fulfill or advance the resolution plan’s major objectives (e.g., raising liquidity, reducing complexity, ensuring continuity of critical functions).
-   - **Why It Matters:**
-     - Regulators will gauge whether each separable component can meaningfully address the bank’s systemic risk or capital shortfalls in resolution.
-   - **Additional Detail – Combining Components:**
-     - Explain whether selling certain components together might **maximize value** due to shared client bases or overlapping product lines.

-8. **Potential Obstacles and Mitigations**
-   - **What It Requires:**
-     - Identify barriers that could impede a timely sale—such as shared services, legal entanglements, FMU reliance, or cross-default clauses.
-     - Outline **mitigation steps** or “stand-alone” arrangements that circumvent these obstacles.
-   - **Why It Matters:**
-     - A plan that fails to address known hurdles will appear unrealistic.
-Regulators expect a thorough articulation of **risks** and corresponding solutions.
+     - Assess whether combining multiple FCs (due to overlapping clients or complementary products) might raise the **value** in resolution.

 ---

 ## Conclusion

-To fulfill this regulatory text, the CIDI’s response must:

-- **Identify Franchise Components** using clear, formalized criteria (annual reviews, thresholds for significance) and demonstrate each component’s **operational discreteness** and **market interest**.
-- **Demonstrate Marketability & Viability** by showing potential acquirer demand and analyzing value drivers (revenue, cost structure, client relationships).
-- **Ensure Feasibility of Separation** via legal/operational assessments, addressing how FMU dependencies and other interconnections will be handled.
-- **Detail Timing & Preparedness**, including any data-room processes to expedite bidder due diligence.
-- **Show Alignment with Resolution Strategy**, especially for Group A CIDI, by confirming that collectively these components provide sufficient “optionality” and “value” for an orderly resolution.
-- **Address Obstacles and Mitigate Them**, ensuring no fatal blockers to a timely transaction.

-By integrating these expanded details into the plan, the CIDI demonstrates a **robust approach** to identifying and readying franchise components that can be divested quickly and effectively, preserving value and minimizing risk during resolution.
+To meet the requirement for **identifying currently separable and marketable franchise components**:

+1. **List Franchise Components** in a structured way, applying a defined **identification process** (annual review, committee oversight, quantitative thresholds).
+2. **Demonstrate Market Interest & Feasibility** by noting each FC’s **value drivers**, synergy potential, and how it can be sold (individually or combined) to maximize value in a short timeframe.
+3. **Prove Operational & Legal Separability** with explicit references to necessary **contracts, technology, regulatory notifications**, and highlight steps to ensure minimal disruption (including consideration of **FMU** dependencies).
+4. **Ensure Preparedness** by documenting **data room** setup and other readiness measures enabling prompt bidder due diligence.
+5. **Address Potential Obstacles** through remediation strategies—covering everything from cross-default clauses to reliance on shared services—so each FC can be **viably** spun off without harming the CIDI’s overall resolution outcome.

+By explicitly incorporating these points—**market interest, feasibility of separation, viability, optionality,** and the thorough methodology for identifying and analyzing FCs—the final submission will satisfy the requirement and showcase a robust plan for **value-maximizing dispositions** of franchise components in resolution.